 Spouses, foreign or stateless, of Italian citizens may acquire Italian citizenship when, after the marriage, they have resided legally for at least 2 years in the territory of the Republic, or after 3 years from the date of marriage if residing abroad.
 The terms are halved in the presence of children born to or adopted by the spouses;

-What can prevent you from getting Italian citizenship by marriage
+What can prevent you from getting Italian citizenship

 There are a series of cases which preclude the acquisition of the citizenship regarding this point:

 - the conviction for one of the crimes included in Book Two, Title I, Chapters I, II and III of the Penal Code;

 - the conviction for an intentional offense for which the law provides for a maximum sentence of not less than three years of imprisonment.
 Or conviction for a non-political crime to a sentence of more than one year by a foreign judicial authority, if Italy recognized the sentence;

 - the existence, in the specific case, of proven reasons pertaining to the security of the Republic.

 The attorney general (procuratore generale) requests the recognition of the foreign judgment of the district where is located the civil status office where the marriage is registered or transcribed.